Disappearance of Brian Shaffer: Disappearance

-On March 31, a Friday, classes at OSU ended for spring break.
+On March 31, 2006, classes at OSU ended for spring break, which began on a Friday night.
 Shaffer and his father, Randy, celebrated the occasion by having a steak dinner earlier that evening.
 Shaffer's father noted that he seemed exhausted from having studied through the night earlier in the week cramming for some critical upcoming exams.
 He did not think Shaffer should go out with a friend, William "Clint" Florence, later that night as he planned to do, but did not express his reservations to his son.

 At 9 p.m., Shaffer met Florence at the Ugly Tuna Saloona, a bar in the South Campus Gateway complex on High Street in Columbus.
 An hour later, Shaffer called Waggoner, who had returned to her home in Toledo to visit with her family before she and Shaffer were due to depart for Miami.
 Shaffer and Florence went bar-hopping, visiting several other drinking establishments and working their way down to the Arena District.
 At each stop, the two had one shot each of hard liquor, according to Florence.

 South Campus Gateway in 2015.
 The Ugly Tuna Saloona was located in the upper story of the building on the right.

 After midnight, Shaffer and Florence met Meredith Reed, a friend of Florence, in The Short North.
 Reed gave them a ride back to the Ugly Tuna Saloona, where they had started the night, and joined them there for a last round.
-Shaffer separated from his companions while the three were there and was last seen on a security camera outside the bar just before 2 am.
+Shaffer separated from his companions while the three were there and was last seen on a security camera outside the bar just before 2 a.m.

 Florence and Reed attempted to find Shaffer, repeatedly calling him.
 They left with other patrons when the bar closed at 2 a.m., waiting outside for Shaffer.
 When he was not among the departing crowd, they assumed he had returned to his apartment without letting them know.
 Waggoner and Shaffer's father tried calling him later that weekend, but he did not answer.
 On Monday morning, he missed the flight to Miami he and Waggoner had scheduled long before.
 He was then reported missing to the Columbus police.